bryanluby/ConferenceNotes/2019-04-SwiftByMidwest.md

 ## Living the Monadstic Life - Daniel Steinberg

-- Mostly code samples and crowd participation
+- Mostly code samples and crowd participation going over functional programming concepts

 ## Tool Builders For Life - Jaimee Newberry @jaimeejaimee

-- The process of discovery is more important than the solution.
+- "The process of discovery is more important than the solution"
 - Breakdown occurs when clarity of vision is lacking.
 - Create a “What’s important to me” list.
 - jaimeejaimee.com/speaking - Speaking tips